sevmeyer/oxanium/README.md

 Oxanium
 =======

 Oxanium is a square, futuristic font family.
+It feels at home on the head-up display of a spaceship, or the scoreboard of a video game.
+Its intuitive strokes ensure legibility at small sizes and quick glances, while angled cuts add charisma to big headlines.

-It includes seven weights, and supports the Adobe Latin 3 character set.
+Oxanium includes seven weights, and supports the Adobe Latin 3 character set.
 It is released under the SIL Open Font License.

 Build